vmware-tanzu/velero/docs/build-from-scratch.md

 * Listers
 * Shared informers
 * Documentation
+* Protobuf/gRPC types

 If you make any of the following changes, you will need to run `make update` to regenerate automatically generated files:
 * Add/edit/remove command line flags and/or their help text
 * Add/edit/remove commands or subcommands
 * Add new API types

+If you make the following change, you will need to run [generate-proto.sh][13] to regenerate automatically generated files (note that this requires the [proto compiler][14] to be installed):
+* Add/edit/remove protobuf message or service definitions

 ### Cross compiling